reqable/reqable-docs/en-US/changelogs/android/index.md

 - 🐞 [FIX] The bug that search does not work.

 ## v2.4.0 <small><small>*2024-01-12*</small></small>
-- 🚀 [New] Introduce a new secondary proxy feature.
+- 🚀 [NEW] Introduce a new secondary proxy feature.
-- 🚀 [New] Supports double-clicking the title to open the search bar.
+- 🚀 [NEW] Supports double-clicking the title to open the search bar.
 - 🐞 [FIX] The bug that the generated cURL does not merge cookies.
 - 🐞 [FIX] The bug that the `Referer` header cannot be sent in API requests.
 - 🐞 [FIX] The bug of missing `application/x-www-form-urlencoded` header in code snippet.